chintalokeshdev-8/aarogyadatha/src/README.md

-# MedBridge: Your Comprehensive Health Companion
+# Arogyadhatha: Your Comprehensive Health Companion

 ## Introduction

-MedBridge is an all-in-one digital health platform designed to empower users by providing easy access to a wide range of healthcare services and information.
-In a world where managing health can be complex and fragmented, MedBridge serves as a single, user-friendly bridge between patients and the healthcare ecosystem.
+Arogyadhatha is an all-in-one digital health platform designed to empower users by providing easy access to a wide range of healthcare services and information.
+In a world where managing health can be complex and fragmented, Arogyadhatha serves as a single, user-friendly bridge between patients and the healthcare ecosystem.
 Our mission is to make healthcare simple, accessible, and personalized for everyone.

 The app is built with a mobile-first approach, featuring a clean interface and intuitive navigation.
 It also includes bilingual support (English and Telugu) to cater to a diverse user base.